SayantonDibbo/SayantonDibbo.github.io/index.md

 I am an Assistant Professor in the CS department at the <a href="https://eng.ua.edu/departments/computer-science/">University of Alabama</a> and a faculty affiliate of  <a href="https://ai.eng.ua.edu/"> Alabama Center for the Advancement of AI
 (ALA-AI)</a> and Alabama Cyber Institution & HPC.
 At UA, I direct the Trustworthy AI (TAI) research Lab.
 I have received my Ph.D. in CS from the <a href="https://web.cs.dartmouth.edu/">Dartmouth College</a>.
 Prior to that, I have worked on AI/ML and Security/Privacy with <a href="https://lanl.gov/">Los Alamos National Laboratory (LANL)</a> and <a href="https://www.finra.org/">Financial Regulatory Authority (FINRA)</a>.
 Before joining Dartmouth, I received my MS in CS from the <a href="https://www1.cs.ucr.edu/">University of California, Riverside</a>.
+My research interests span the areas of Deep Learning, Computer Vision, and Secure & Trustworthy AI/ML modeling.
+In particular, I am (1) analyzing data-driven AI/ML systems, including foundation models  (e.g., LLMs and Multimodal systems), and (2) focusing on security and privacy aspects of the data involved in traditional ML as well as foundational models to investigate attacks (adversarial and privacy) and develop novel defense techniques to enhance robustness.
+My research spans various data modalities, including images, tabular, audio, and text data.\\

+In my free time, I love to travel to new places.\\

+<p style="color:red">I am looking for highly motivated students (undergraduate and graduate) to work with me at the <a href="https://www.ua.edu/">University of Alabama</a>, trustworthy AI Lab.
+If interested (graduate students), please apply to <a href="https://slate.ua.edu/apply/"> UA graduate program</a> and feel free to mention my name in the Statement of purpose (SOP) document.
+You are welcome to fill out <a href="https://forms.office.com/r/c3JgEBTYrK?origin=lprLink">this form</a>  as well and email me (<a href="sdibbo@ua.edu">sdibbo@ua.edu</a>) your application package with application ID with the subject line "Prospective AI/ML/Cyber Student".
+UG students should email me directly.  </p>

+Please find the list of ongoing projects my team is working on: <a href="./assets/files/TrustAI-Projects.pdf">project description</a>

 <marquee behavior="scroll" direction="left" scrollamount="5">
   <p style="color:red">Thank you NVIDIA  for supporting our research</p>